Geonovum/sospilot/docs/smartemission.rst

 Figure 3 sketches the approach for RIVM LML AQ data, but this same approach was used voor Smart Emission.
 Also here: for "RIVM LML File Server" one should read:
 "Raw Smart Emission Sample Data".
 Step 2 and Step 3 are identical, an advantage of the multi-step ETL process now pays back!
-Step 1 was performed more manually, awaiting a similar automated approach.
+Step 1 (File Harvester) was performed more manually, awaiting a similar automated approach.

 .. figure:: _static/sospilot-arch1.jpg
    :align: center